Non Equilibrium Transitions in a Polymer Replication Ensemble

-We show in \cref{fig:phase_diag_gam}b the phase diagram in the large $L$ limit for a fixed value of specificity $a$ such that $\ln \lp m/(1+(m-1)e^{-a}) \rp /(1+\gamma) < a x_a/\gamma$.
+We show in \cref{fig:phase_diag_gam} the finite and large $L$ phase diagrams for $\gamma>0$, which speeds up the kinetics of the templated process compared to $\gamma=0$, and allows templated disassembly to dominate over spontaneous disassembly for a range of error fractions $x$.
+The regions A-H and the extinction conditions are discussed in \cite{SM}.
 Similar to the example shown in \cref{fig:phase_diag}b, for small $\Delta \mu_F$, the system generates random copies.
-The transition from random to accurate copies occurs at the threshold $\Delta \mu_F^*$, which is reduced by a factor $1+\gamma$ relative to the value given in \cref{eq_muf*} \cite{SM}.
-Further increasing $\Delta \mu_F$ leads to a continuous increase in the average error fraction until the system re-enters a regime of random copying.
+The transition from random to accurate copies occurs at the threshold $\Delta \mu_F^*$, which is reduced by a factor $1+\gamma$ relative to the value given in \cref{eq_muf*}.
+Further increasing $\Delta \mu_F$ leads to a continuous increase in the average error fraction $\overline{x}=\gamma\Delta \mu_F/a$ (intermediate region) until the system re-enters a regime of random copying.
+This is because both assembly and disassembly are dominated by the templated process in this regime, which results in an equilibrium distribution of random copies.
 There is thus a range of values $\Delta \mu_F^{*} < \Delta \mu_F < a x_a / \gamma$ where a maximum accuracy at error fraction $x_a$ is achieved.
-In the large $L$, the number of copies can vanish, which is indicated by the white region in \cref{fig:phase_diag_gam}b.
-Extinction conditions are given explicitly in \cite{SM}.

-{\it Discussion -} In this Letter we study populations of copolymer copies and their accuracy in a thermodynamically consistent replication ensemble.
+{\it Discussion -} In this Letter we study populations of copolymer copies and their accuracy in a thermodynamically consistent template copying ensemble.
 We find sharp transitions between populations of random and accurate copies as a function of fuel driving and copying specificity.
 Our coarse-grained approach reveals generic features of stochastic copying processes that are independent of many molecular details.
 It allows for an evaluation of the role of fuel driving, proofreading, and energy barriers on the population of accurate copies.
 We identify for given specificity the minimal cost of Gibbs free energy $\Delta \mu_F^*$ required to maintain a population of accurate copies.
 The minimal Gibbs free energy cost to be in a regime of accurate copying regardless of the specificity is given by the per monomer configurational entropy.
 In analogy to the Landauer principle of information erasure we refer to this as the Landauer limit.